Funding Opportunity: Supporting Healthy Minds and Youth Resiliency

 Have questions?
 Contact your Program Officer for more information.

-Eligible applicants include community-based organizations (501(c)(3) or public agencies) that work with youth who are low-income and have the ability to engage with lesbian, gay, bisexual, transgender, queer (LGBTQ) youth and youth of color in safe, supportive and culturally responsive environments that intentionally work to enhance social-emotional skills.
+Eligible applicants include community-based organizations (501(c)(3) or public agencies) that engage youth in safe, supportive and culturally responsive environments that intentionally work to enhance social-emotional skills.
+Eligible organizations work with:

 The Foundation also encourages applicants that include participants from the following populations: